vPeteWalker/midway/files/files.rst

 #.
 Extract the contents of the zip file into your file share.

-   - The **NTNXLAB\Administrator** user was specified as a Files Administrator during deployment of the Files cluster, giving it read/write access to all shares by default.
+   - The **NTNXLAB\\Administrator** user was specified as a Files Administrator during deployment of the Files Server, giving it read/write access to all shares by default.
    - Managing access for other users is no different than any other SMB share.

 ..   #.
 From ``\\BootcampFS.ntnxlab.local\``, right-click *Initials*\ **-FiestaShare > Properties**.